 Dental phobias generally develop from childhood, where a traumatic experience may have left us with feelings of anxiety about going to the dentist.
 However, an interesting fact is that if the first time you encounter something you have a positive experience, regardless of whether it goes on to be traumatic, we develop an ‘immunity’ to developing a phobia.
 This is called ‘latent inhibition’ and it is the reason that young children now get to go to the dentist for a couple of times initially, get a sticker and have no treatment other that just a quick look with the mirror.

-The 2 main things you can do to help yourself with a dental phobia are: find a sympathetic dentist and gaining access to the vast array of different types of sedation (including happy gas, tablets, etc), or getting a CBT therapist and putting together a heirarchy to help you overcome your fear.
+- Consult with a CBT therapist and put together a hierarchy to help you overcome your fear.
 This may begin by sitting and thinking about an appointment with your therapist, then perhaps driving past your dentist, or sitting in the waiting room (without an appointment), until you feel completely comfortable about going for that appointment.